phatblat/phatblat.github.io.bak/source/_posts/2014-08-29-configuring-a-kst-particle-ibeacon-from-360|idev.markdown

 categories: 360idev ibeacon
 ---

+{% img right /images/particle_back.jpg 150 'Particle iBeacon' 'an image of a Particle device showing a number on the back' %}

 Everyone who attended this year's [360|iDev](http://360idev.com) in Denver was given a [Particle](https://kstechnologies.com/particle/) from KS Technologies.
 These are simple looking iBeacon devices that are fully configurable via KST's [Particle Accelerator](https://itunes.apple.com/us/app/particle-accelerator/id727105504?mt=8) app.
 KST also posted about this [awesome giveaway](https://kstechnologies.com/free-360idev-ibeacon/) on their blog.

 ### tl;dr